rahulgadre/rahulgadre.github.io/themes/charlolamode/content/articles/terraform101.md

 - Provisioner - Provisioners can be used to model specific actions on the local machine or on a remote machine to prepare servers or other infrastructure objects for service.
 - Modules - A module is a simple directory that contains other .tf files.
 Using modules we can make the code reusable.
 Modules are local or remote.

+### Configuration Files used in Terraform:

+- main.tf - this is a main terraform configuration file which is used to create resources, call modules, locals, and data sources.
+The name can be anything and doesn't have to be main.tf.
+- variables.tf - this file is used to define variables.
+The variables defined in this file can then be called from main.tf.
+Only the variable blocks are required for different variables and the variables values can be defined in the terraform.vars file.
+- outputs.tf - the outputs.tf file contains the outputs blocks where the outputs which want to be displayed are defined.
+- terraform.vars - the file terraform.vars contains the values assigned to variables which are defined in the variables.tf file.
+- versions.tf - this file is used to define the requirements for terraform and providers.

 ###  Important tidbits related to Terraform:
 -  .terraform.lock.hcl - specifies the exact provider versions used so that you can update the providers used for your project.
 - Local values - using the same word as a variable at different places then use Locals